pulumi/docs/reference/pkg/nodejs/@pulumi/azure/role/index.md

 ```

-A unique UUID/GUID which identifies this role.
+A unique UUID/GUID which identifies this role - one will be generated if not specified.
 Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/role/definition.ts#L117">property scope</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/role/definition.ts#L114">property scope</a>
 </h3>

 ```typescript